These Tips Could Improve Your Chances Of Surviving A Mass Shooting

 “No one knows who you are,” he said.
 “The responders are looking for someone with a gun and you match that description.”

-In 2012, The FBI has produced a video called “RUN.
+In 2012, the FBI produced a video called “RUN.
 HIDE.
 FIGHT.” that offered lots of tips for surviving a mass shooting.

 The main tips in the video, which can be watched below, include running if you can, hiding if you have to, and then ― if all else fails ― fighting the shooter by attempting to incapacitate them, possibly with improvised weapons.